-Those concerned that Campari’s intense aromatics and bracing bitterness would overwhelm the drink can be assured that the liqueur takes a backseat; with only three ounces of the crimson-hued spirit in a batch of six drinks, it serves more as an embellishment or modifier, especially with the amount of other ingredients including blended ice.
+Those concerned that Campari’s intense aromatics and bracing bitterness would overwhelm the drink can be assured that the liqueur takes a backseat.
+With only three ounces of the crimson-hued spirit in a batch of six drinks, it serves more as an embellishment or modifier, especially with the amount of other ingredients including blended ice.

-- 8 ounces blanco tequila
+- 3 ounces blanco tequila

-- 5 ounces triple sec
+- 2 ounces triple sec

-- 6 ounces agave nectar
+- 2 ounces agave nectar

-- Garnish: lime slice
+- Garnish: 2 lime slices

-Garnish with lime slices, and serve immediately.
+Garnish with the lime slices.